hdais/unbound-bloomfilter/README.md

   When DNS resolver operators suffers from random subdomain attack they often block all queries for victim.com at their resolvers.
-It mitigates attack effectively but the resolver no longer resolves victim.com.
+It mitigates the attack effectively but the resolver no longer resolves victim.com -- It is attacker's goal: DoS of victim.com.

   This patch for unbound adds a new blocking mode "softblock".
-It learns QNAMEs resulted in NOERROR using bloomfilter at all time, and if you applied a domain to softblock and unbound receives queries for this domain, it accepts only QNAMEs whose result was NOERROR in past.
+It learns QNAMEs which resulted in NOERROR using bloomfilter at all time.
+If you have set a domain to softblock and Unbound receives queries for this domain, it accepts only QNAMEs that matches to bloomfilter -- i.e. query result was NOERROR in past.

-So it will effectively refuses only bad random queries (result will be cache miss and NXDOMAIN).
+So it will effectively refuses only bad random queries (bad query will result cache miss and NXDOMAIN).

-# To Enable softblock bloomfilter learning
+# Enabling softblock bloomfilter learning

   set these options in unbound.conf: